Do expats from Illinois still owe Illinois state taxes?

 Resident

-Domicile and Tax Status: If Illinois is your domicile, you are considered a resident for tax purposes.
+Domicile and Tax Status: If Illinois is your domicile, you are considered also a resident for tax purposes.
 You must pay Illinois state taxes on your worldwide income, including foreign-earned income.

 FEIE Benefits and Limitations: The Foreign Earned Income Exclusion (FEIE) allows you to exclude up to $126,500 of foreign-earned income from your U.S. taxable income for the 2024 tax year.
 This exclusion applies only to earned income like wages and salaries, not to passive income such as interest, dividends, capital gains, or rental income.